The IBATIS.NET DataMapper API provides four core functions:

 implements distributed transactional support using the

-ServiceDomain
+ServiceDomain class.

 Usage is simple, as seen in the following example where a code block is made transactional à la Indigo (moving to Indigo will be easier since it is the same API):